b-ptiste/generative-model-adv-attack/ReadMe.md

 Here are the main results and cool visualisations :

 ## Some attacks :
 Black box attack: target zoo in different classes.
 The image on the left is well classified before the attack.
 After the attack, it is classified in the target class.
+We present successful attacks on discriminatory models.

 On SVHN
 ![attacks_eg_2](https://github.com/b-ptiste/generative-model-adv-attack/assets/75781257/abdfeffb-3777-4791-ad33-9e3d04ab6ec5)